-When the probabilities for "1" and "0" of nets on a path in a cone becomes unidirectional, i.e., $P1 \gg P0$ or $P0 \gg P1$ similar to the example shown in Fig. 3(b), transition probability of the nets $(Pt_i = P_i 0 \times P_i 1)$ rapidly decreases.
-To ensure transition probabilities are greater than a specific threshold $(P{\text{th}})$ , dummy flip-flops can be inserted so as to bring probabilities of "1" and "0" nets closer to each other.
+When the probabilities for '1' and '0' of nets on a path in a cone becomes unidirectional, i.e. $P1 \gg P0$ or $P0 \gg$ P1 similar to the example shown in Figure 3(b), transition probability of the nets ( $Pt_i = P_i 0 \times P_i 1$ ) rapidly decreases.
+To ensure transition probabilities are greater than a specific threshold ( $P{TH}$ ), dummy flip-flops can be inserted so as to close probabilities of '1' and '0' nets.
 Note that in this paper both terms "dummy flip-flop" and "dummy scan flip-flop" refer to the increased controllability (transition probability) in a circuit.